Austria closes country roads to German travelers | DW | 21.06.2019

 Tyrol's ban will close major highway exits in and around the city of Innsbruck, where travelers usually gain access to alternative country roads.
 This will apply to all traffic, including cars, trucks or motorcycles, and will only affect those making long-haul journeys through the province.

-To enforce the new ban, authorities will have police personnel patrol the highway and have sought to remove the alternative routes off navigational systems.
+To enforce the new ban, authorities will have police personnel patrolling the highway and have sought to remove the alternative routes from navigational systems.

 Tyrolean provincial governor Günther Platter announced the decision to Austria's press agency APA, stressing that the ban will be applied specifically on weekends, from Saturday at 7:00 a.m. to Sunday at 7:00 p.m., beginning this weekend and ending mid-September.

-Authorities are hoping this can help relieve the traffic burden of towns and small communities along the highway.
+Authorities are hoping this will help relieve the traffic burden of towns and small communities along the highway.

 'Harassment'

 Bavaria and its neighbor Austria have clashed over the issue of cross-border transportation.
-Vienna had been angered by Berlin's proposal to install tolls on German highways, while allowing its citizens to get a tax exemption on the fees, leaving foreigners to pay.
+Vienna was angered by Berlin's proposal to install tolls on German highways, while allowing German citizens a tax exemption on the fees, leaving foreigners to pay.

 The EU Court of Justice ultimately ruled against Germany on the basis that it discriminated against fellow bloc members.